Mark Tremonti: Creed

 Marshall left the band in 2000 due to increasing tension with Stapp and to pursue other interests.
 He was temporarily replaced by touring bassist Brett Hestla.

 Creed also won their first, and to date only, Grammy Award for Best Rock Song for "With Arms Wide Open" in 2001.
 That same year, after a tour, the band released another multi-platinum selling album, Weathered, from which six singles were released: "My Sacrifice", "One Last Breath", "Hide", "Don't Stop Dancing", "Weathered", and "Bullets".
 It would be the band's only album without Marshall on bass; Tremonti handled the bass parts himself.
 The tour to support this record was overwhelmingly successful but ended with a considerably controversial concert in Chicago that ultimately led to the band's breakup.

 The band announced that they had disbanded in 2004, citing tension between Stapp and the other members, Tremonti in particular.
 The three instrumental members went on to found Alter Bridge while Stapp opted for a solo career, and Creed released their Greatest Hits in November 2004.

 However, after months of speculation, despite early claims from Tremonti that Creed would never return, it was announced that Creed had reunited with plans for a tour and a new album.
 The record, Full Circle, was released in October 2009, accompanied by three singles, "Overcome", "Rain", and "A Thousand Faces".
 Though a moderate critical success, it ultimately became the band's only album to not be certified by the RIAA.
 Creed supported the album by touring throughout North and South America, Europe, and Australia during the summers of 2009 and 2010.

 The band released a record-breaking concert film titled Creed Live in December 2009.
 Tremonti, Marshall, and Phillips, initially planned to alternate tours between Alter Bridge and Creed with the singers of both bands working on their own projects while the other band is active.

 A fifth Creed album was expected in late 2011 or early 2012 according to Tremonti, and in early 2012 the band reconvened to tour and start work on a fifth album which never began production.

-In June 2015, while promoting his second solo album Cauterize, Mark Tremonti claimed in interview with Kerrang that he "[hasn't] been a close friend of Scott's in 9 years".
+In June 2015, while promoting his second solo album Cauterize, Mark Tremonti claimed in an interview with Kerrang that he "[hasn't] been a close friend of Scott's in 9 years".
 He said that Stapp thought that Tremonti, Marshall and Phillips would return to Creed permanently and forget their work with Alter Bridge.
 The band felt this was unfair and didn't talk any further about Creed's future during the whole South American Tour in 2012.
 Alter Bridge kept going at the tour's conclusion.